 CSEM Alumnus Juan M. Bello-Rivas has won the ICES 2017 Outstanding Dissertation Award for advances in the computational simulation of molecular dynamics.

-The applied mathematician from Spain focused his dissertation on modifying a statistical mechanic theory and algorithm called Milestoning that was originally developed by Ron Elber, his advisor in the CSEM program.
+Now a postdoctoral researcher at Princeton University, as a CSEM student at UT Bello-Rivas focused his dissertation on modifying a statistical mechanic theory and algorithm called Milestoning.
+The algorithm was originally developed by Ron Elber, his advisor in the CSEM program.

 The professor of chemistry and biochemistry and director of ICES’ Center for Computational Life Sciences and Biology unveiled Milestoning in 2004 as a way to model dynamic changes that occur over a computationally long time (milliseconds to seconds) within biomolecular systems without losing atomic-level spatial resolution.
 Because of its capabilities, Milestoning can be used to improve the understanding of processes such as the transmission of a signal into a cell to initiate cellular division, or the ability of an anti-cancer drug to attach to an abnormal protein to thwart rampant cell growth.